ikivanc/OCRVisualizer/README.md

 # OCR Visualizer
 OCRVisualizer is a tool to visualize Microsoft Cognitive Services OCR API json output to get familiar with bounding boxes of Regions, Lines and Words.
+It's written in C#/WPF.

 This tool will be helful for your data discovery, if you use OCR with your documents.